clarissastaudt/Datenjournalismus_BAfoeG/README.md

 ## License

-This project was conducted during the winter term of 2019/2020 as part of the master cours "Daten - IT - Kommunikation" at Karlsruher Institut für Technologie.
+This project was conducted during the winter term of 2019/2020 as part of the master course "Daten - IT - Kommunikation" at Karlsruher Institut für Technologie.

 Concept and Implementation by:
 - Nina Neser (KIT)